GeneZC/genezc.github.io/index.md

 ## About Me

 I am currently a Ph.D. student at Beijing Institute of Technology (BIT), where I am advised by [Prof. Dawei Song](http://cs.bit.edu.cn/szdw/jsml/js/sdw/index.htm), and closely collaborate with [Prof. Qiuchi Li](https://qiuchili.github.io) from UCPH and [Prof. Benyou Wang](https://wabyking.github.io/old) from CUHK-SZ.
 I also recently collaborate with [Dr. Jingang Wang](https://sites.google.com/site/bitwjg/) from Meituan NLP on large language models.
-You can contact me via chenzhang9702[AT]outlook[DOT]com.

 My current research interests lie in the general area of natural language processing, particularly efficient language models and language agents.
 Prior to that, I was devoted to opinion mining and model generalization.

+I am on the <b><font color=red>job market 2024-2025</font></b> and actively seeking both academic and industrial positions.
+Drop me an email via chenzhang9702[AT]outlook[DOT]com if you are interested in collaborating with me.

 ## Recent Highlights

+Feb.
+19th, 2024.
+Two long papers got accepted to [COLING 2024](https://lrec-coling-2024.org/).

+Jan.
+18th, 2024.
+One long paper got accepted to [EACL 2024](https://2024.eacl.org/).

 Dec.
 27th, 2023. *MiniMA* and *MiniChat* are lifted to [*MiniMA-2*](https://huggingface.co/GeneZC/MiniMA-2-3B) and [*MiniChat-2*](https://huggingface.co/GeneZC/MiniChat-2-3B) respectively. *MiniMA-2* together with *MiniMA* and other arts completes the compute-performance frontier and *MiniChat-2* surpasses Vicuna-7B on MT-Bench.